cose-wg/cose-spec/draft-schaad-cose.md

 ## COSE Parameter Table

-## COSE Header Key Table
+## COSE Header Label Table

-It is requested that IANA create a new registry entitled "COSE Header Key".
+It is requested that IANA create a new registry entitled "COSE Header Label".

 The columns of the registry are: